timescale/docs/_troubleshooting/mst/transaction-wraparound.md

 In Managed Service for Timescale Cloud, the limit to scale is set according to the size of the database, up to 1.5 billion transactions.
-This ensures 500 million transaction IDs are available before a forced freeze and avoids the churn of stable data in existing tables.
+This ensures 500 million transaction IDs are available before a forced freeze and avoids churning stable data in existing tables.
 To check your transaction freeze limits, you can execute `show autovacuum_freeze_max_age` in your PostgreSQL instance.
 When this limit is reached, `autovacuum` starts freezing the old rows.
 Some applications may not automatically adjust their configuration based on